t2age/wl-p2p-twinfolder/doc/README.md

 **[RUN THE TWINS]**
 4.0.
+After the creation of the twins, and before running them, it is important to have the time (system clock) on the machines set correctly!
+If the O.S. time is not correct Syncthing will have trouble to sync the folders...

 Move the twin-XXX folders to the place where you want to run,
 extract then and run: